-We at [insert name of regulated financial service provider] are committed to working with customers who are in or facing financial difficulties to find a solution where that is possible.
+We at [insert name of regulated entity] are committed to working with customers who are in or facing financial difficulties to find a solution where that is possible.
 Before you complete this Standard Financial Statement (SFS), please read the following information which will assist you with understanding the document.